JohnAD/sulfur-lang/minor-goals.md

   Or, mix and match the methods.
 The key is that the language will not let you do the equivalent of an "import all" from a library.

+* There is no equivalent to "insert-file-here" in the language.
+An example is C's `#include` statement.
+Sulfur does not allow you to automatically place the text of a source code file into the next of another source code file since that would severely violate this principle.

 * A point of discussion: should you also know that you are looking at the whole file?
 The start of the file is self-evident with the top line declaration.
 But the bottom is not.
 Should we allow something like `----` or `#@` to finish the file?
 Should it be _required_ as the last line?

   An example if done: